-Every year we track and monitor our collective economic impact.
-NewcastleGateshead Cultural Venues (NGCV) commissioned its fourth annual Economic Impact Assessment from independent consultants, ERS for the year 2011-12.
-This demonstrates the collective impact of the 10 organisations (representing 22 venues in total) on NewcastleGateshead's and North East England's economy.
+Every year we track and monitor our collective economic impact and have done so since 2009.
+NewcastleGateshead Cultural Venues (NGCV) commissions an annual Economic Impact Assessment from independent consultants, ERS, which demonstrates the collective impact of the 10 organisations (representing 20 venues in total*) on NewcastleGateshead's and North East England's economy.

 These programmes and projects aim to maximise the social impact of the area’s cultural assets for the benefit of hard to reach, vulnerable and marginalised individuals, groups and communities.